-All persons and entities who purchased or leased a new Class Vehicle in Missouri.
+All persons and entities who purchased a new Class Vehicle in Missouri.

-Missouri Merchandising Practices Act Class ("Missouri MPA Class")
+Missouri Merchandising Practices Act Class ("MMPA Class")

-All persons and entities who purchased or leased a new Class Vehicle in Missouri for personal, family, or household purposes.
+All persons and entities who purchased a new Class Vehicle in Missouri offered for sale, or sold, primarily for personal, family, or household purposes.